 You Gotta Know These Japanese Authors

 Unlike most other “You Gotta Know” articles, this one is primarily aimed at advanced college players.
 High school (and new college players) only really “gotta know” Lady Murasaki, Basho, Kawabata, and Mishima.

 - Lady Murasaki Shikibu (c.
 978 –c.
 1015): Novelist, diarist, and lady-in-waiting.
 She was the author of the Tale of Genji (Genji monogatari), the first known novel; the diary Murasaki Shikibu nikki; and a collection of tanka poems.
 The daughter of the court official Fujiwara Tametoki, she sat in on the classical Chinese literature lessons that her brother received, in spite of the Heian traditions against higher education for women.

 - Sei Shonagon (c.
 966 – c.
 1013): Like Lady Murasaki, Sei Shonagan was a lady-in-waiting of the Empress.
 Since Lady Murasaki and Sei Shonagan were contemporaries and known for their wit, they were often rivals*.
-Sei Shonagan’s only work is the Pillow Book (Makura no soshi), which is considered the best source of information about life at the Japanese court during the Heian period (784–1185).
+Sei Shonagan’s only major work is the Pillow Book (Makura no soshi), which is considered the best source of information about life at the Japanese court during the Heian period (784–1185).